- Simple AWS

 We're not actually storing new data in indices, we're just indexing the same data in a different way, by creating a new Primary Key and projecting the attributes.
 After step 1 we only had Customer data, then we added support for the access pattern 2 - Get product for a given productId and we had to add new data, so it goes into the base table.
 When we added support for 6 - Get all orders for a given productId for a given date range we didn't add data, we just needed a new way to query existing data, so we created an index.

-No, and I'm not sure, respectively.
+No. And I'm not even sure this is the best design.
 We could have added Payments as a separate entity with its ID as Partition Key, instead of as a JSON as part of the Invoice.
 Or added Invoices with InvoiceID as Partition Key to the base table, instead of on a GSI.
 Both would result in a good design, and while I prefer it this way, I'm sure someone could reasonably argue for another way.

 You measure solutions on these two characteristics: